 Swirl marks are nothing more than micro marring in the paint surface.
-Under a microscope, they appear to be scratches; however, you can’t feel these scratches with your fingers or finger nail.
-They are very fine and not difficult to remove.
+Under a microscope, they appear to be scratches but you can’t feel them with your fingers or finger nail.
+They are very fine and, thankfully, not difficult to remove.

 What Causes Swirl Marks?